on7lds/NextionDriver/README-modemdisplays.md

 (G4KLX GitID #f0ea25d or later).
 It surely is OK when the MMDVMHost version string is 20180910 or later.

+NOTE:  When connecting a Nextion to the Nextion port on a MMDVM_HS hat, the Nextion screen default baud rate must be set to 9600 unless you build custom firmware and define a higher UART2 speed.
+Send the following serial command in the Nextion simulator "bauds=9600"

 In the MMDVM.ini file, you **must** enable 'Transparent Data' **and** it's option 'SendFrameType', i.e. :